 Argentina has increased the maximum basis cap for social security contributions from a monthly salary of ARS 63,995.73 to ARS 72,289.62 effective 1 March 2016.
-The employer social security contribution ranges from 23% and 27% of gross salary (subject to the cap) depending on the size and type of the company.
+The employer social security contribution is generally 23% of gross salary or 27% if engaged in service activities, while the employee contribution is generally fixed at 17% of gross salary, subject to the maximum basis cap.

 Belgium has published Notice 2017/11103 in the Official Gazette, which sets out the investment allowance rates for the 2017 tax year (2018 assessment year).
 The following summarizes the applicable allowance rates for specific investment types made by companies:

 - 13.5% for investments in patents; environmentally friendly R&D; and energy saving and ventilation systems in hotels, restaurants and bars; and

 - 3% for investments encouraging recycle/reuse of packing materials.

 - 30% for investment in seagoing vessels.

 Similar rates apply for individual taxpayers, as well as certain special rules.

 In its decision issued 15 March 2017, the Brazilian Supreme Federal Court ruled on the constitutionality of the inclusion of state value added tax (ICMS) in the basis for calculating the Contribution for the Social Integration Program (PIS) and the Contribution for the Financing of Social Security (COFINS).
 According to the Court, the amount collected as ICMS is not incorporated into the taxpayer's assets and, therefore, cannot be included in the calculation basis for these contributions.
 Further, the Court found that the collection of the ICMS does not fall within the sources of social security financing provided for in the constitution, since it does not represent billing or revenue, but rather represents only payments to the state treasury.